Geometric Criteria for 6-Functor Formalisms in the Setting of Pullback Formalisms: Gluing and Localization

 We have the following locality result for $D$-closedness: \begin{lem} Suppose that $D$ lifts to a pullback formalism, and let $\{X_k \to S\}_k$ be a quasi-admissible $D$-pseudocover of $S$ such that for each $k$, the base change of $i$ along $X_k \to S$ is $D$-closed.
 Then $i$ is $D$-closed. \begin{proof} Since $D$ has quasi-admissible base change, we have a commutative square

-We have assumed that the bottom arrow and the right arrow are conservative, but by \Cref{thm:D-topology}, we know that $\{Z \times_S X_k \to Z\}_k$ is a $D$-pseudocover (since the quasi-admissible $D$-covering topology is a Grothendieck topology), so the left arrow is also conservative.
-Thus, $i_*$ is conservative.
+and we have assumed that the bottom arrow and the right arrow are conservative.
+By \Cref{thm:D-topology}, we know that $\{Z \times_S X_k \to Z\}_k$ is a $D$-pseudocover, so the left arrow is also conservative, whence $i_*$ is conservative.

 Finally, we know that $D$ has gluing for $i$ by \Cref{rmk:gluing base change}. \end{proof} \end{lem}

 \begin{prp} If $D(Z), D(U), D(S)$ are stable categories, then the following are equivalent: \begin{enumerate}